cdot65/pan-os-upgrade/README.md

 * Customizable scripts to fit various network environments and requirements.
 * Extensive interaction with Palo Alto Networks appliances for operations like readiness checks, state snapshots, and report generation.

+> Note: this script is targeted towards standalone and `active-passive` HA environments, no testing has been performed against `active-active` or clustered firewalls.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With